Recent Searches

 • Provide dates of any combination of three or more doses of Diphtheria, Tetanus and Pertussis containing vaccine.
 One dose must be Tdap vaccine.
 The last dose of vaccine (DTP, DtaP, DT, Td or Tdap) must have been received within the last 10 years.
 Tetanus Toxoid is not

-• Provide dates of two MMR’s (measles, mumps and rubella) on or after first birthday.
+• Provide dates of two MMR’s (measles, mumps and rubella) on or after the student's first birthday.

 • All new admissions under the age of 22 shall show proof of having at least one dose of meningococcal conjugate on or after 16 years of age.